You Are Not Alone On Your Immigration Journey

 What Are Deportable Offenses Under Immigration Law?

-The Immigration and Nationality Act (INA) specifies several categories of criminal convictions that can trigger deportation proceedings for non-citizens.
-Crimes involving moral turpitude (CIMTs) can lead to deportation for green card holders if committed within five years of admission or if two unrelated CIMTs are committed at any time.
-While the INA is unable to provide an all inclusive list of moral turpitude offenses, these generally include crimes that violate community standards, such as violent or sexual offenses, fraud crimes, or property crimes like theft.
+• Crimes Involving Moral Turpitude (CIMTs): These can lead to deportation for green card holders if committed within five years of admission or if two unrelated CIMTs are committed at any time.
+While the INA is unable to provide an all inclusive list, these generally include crimes that violate community standards, such as violent or sexual offenses, fraud crimes, or property crimes like theft.

-Other deportable offenses include both misdemeanor and felony drug crimes, domestic violence offenses, and weapons crimes involving the illegal possession, sale, or use of firearms.
+• Other Offenses: Other deportable offenses include both misdemeanor and felony drug crimes, domestic violence offenses, and weapons crimes involving the illegal possession, sale, or use of firearms.
 The broad scope of these categories means that even minor offenses can have disproportionate immigration consequences.

 What Constitutes a “Conviction” for Immigration Purposes?